hchiam/machineLearning/more_notes/googleMLCrashCourse.md

 - **feature crosses** are a simple way to let you find or represent patterns that can't be done with linear y = b + w1 x1 + w2 x2, for example a XOR-like 2D map of x1 and x2 can be captured with y = b + w1 x1 + w2 x2 + w3 x3 where x3 = x1 x2.
   - e.g.: x3 = x1 x2
+  - e.g.: adding x1^2 and x2^2 terms can let you create a circle
   - e.g.: cost of 3 rooms at one city latitude >> 3 rooms at another city latitude
   - e.g.: tic-tac-toe sequence info >> tic-tac-toe position info
   - e.g.: country:usa AND language:spanish